 Market risk is the risk of loss arising from adverse changes in market rates and prices.
 A principal market risk to which we are exposed is interest rate risk associated with borrowings under our senior secured term loan and revolving credit facility.
 Borrowings under our senior secured term loan and revolving credit facility bear interest at either an adjusted LIBOR rate (subject to a 0.50% floor) plus an applicable margin of 3.50% or an alternate base rate plus an applicable margin of 2.50% per annum.
 We have historically, on occasion, managed a portion of our interest rate risk with interest rate swaps, which reduced our exposure to changes in interest rates by converting variable interest rates to fixed interest rates.
-At June 30, 2022 and December 31, 2021, we did not have derivative instruments, including interest rate swap agreements.
-On July 27, 2022, the Company and TransMontaigne Operating Company L.P., our wholly owned subsidiary, entered into interest rate swap agreements with an aggregate notional amount of \$500 million effective August 18, 2022 through August 18, 2025.
-Pursuant to the terms of the interest rate swap agreements, we will pay a blended fixed rate of approximately 2.87% and receive interest payments based on the one-month LIBOR through July 17, 2023.
-Thereafter, we will receive interest payments based on the one-month CME Term SOFR.
-The net difference to be paid or received under the interest rate swap agreements will be settled monthly and recognized as an adjustment to interest expense.
-At June 30, 2022, we had outstanding borrowings of \$995.0 million under our senior secured term loan and \$25 million under our revolving credit facility.
-Based on the outstanding balance of our variable-interest-rate debt and not having interest rate swap agreements at June 30, 2022, assuming market interest rates increase or decrease by 100 basis points, the potential annual increase or decrease in interest expense is approximately \$10.2 million.
+At March 31, 2022 and 2021, our derivative instruments were limited to interest rate swap agreements with an aggregate notional amount of \$nil and \$50 million, respectively.
+The interest rate swap agreements ended in November 2021.
+At March 31, 2022, we had outstanding borrowings of \$997.5 million under our senior secured term loan and \$32 million under our revolving credit facility.
+Based on the outstanding balance of our variable-interest-rate debt at March 31, 2022, assuming market interest rates increase or decrease by 100 basis points, the potential annual increase or decrease in interest expense is approximately \$10.3 million.